Pheidole pallidula – Colony with Queen and Workers

 Decoration: Sand, rocks, dry wood

-Behavior : Aggressive, strong recruitment and activity when attacked
+Behavior : Aggressive, high recruitment and activity in case of aggression

-Development: Swarms from May to September.
-The queen founds her colony alone.
-Workers are born in 28 days.
+Development: Swarming occurs from May to September.
+The queen establishes her colony alone.
+The workers emerge in 28 days.
 The colony reaches 10,000 workers or more.

 Quantity sold : 1 fertilized queen with brood and workers according to option.